ABorden23/PyBer_Analysis/README.md

 Three Recomendations for the CEO

-* Increase marketing efforts in Rural areas to attract more drivers to increase toal fares.
+* Increase marketing efforts in Rural areas to attract more drivers to increase total fares.
 * Offer double fare earnings opportunities to drivers in Urban areas during peak ridesharing hours to maximize total fares.
 * During late Febuary and early April offer sign on bonuses to new drivers to increase overall fares.